metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 ---
 title: "Onboarding Wizard"
 draft: false
-categories:
-tags:
+tags: ["#getting started", "onboarding", "aws", "azure"]
 author: Lawrence Lane
+description: how to use the onboarding wizard with AWS or Azure cloud resources.
 pre:
 weight: 5
 ---

-The Onboarding Wizard is a guided setup tool that helps new users integrate their first datasource with CloudWisdom.
+Use the Onboarding Wizard to quickly set up your first cloud resource.
+This guided tool supports initial setup of both [AWS][6] and [Azure][7] datasources.
+If you have already set up your first datasource, and would like to use the Onboarding Wizard for additional resources, you can prompt the wizard to begin using this url: `https://app.metricly.com/#/onboarding-wizard/integration`.

+## Configure AWS

 Before using the Onboarding Wizard, CloudWisdom recommends completing some configuration steps in the AWS console.
 These steps ensure you have all of the required settings in place to integrate to CloudWisdom.

-## 1. Configure AWS

 ### 1. Enable Cost Explorer
 Cost Explorer must be enabled from the master billing account---even if already set up on a sub-account.
 IAM Roles set up with the master billing account allow CloudWisdom to present reports spanning all of your accounts; IAM Roles set up with a sub-account only reports cost for that one account.